PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 result are staged while preserving the single invocation and following topological sort.

+The unbound-input compatibility wrapper owns static reconciliation after a positive indexed repair and reuses the repair's live GraphIndex.
+The fallback caller historically repeated the same reconciliation immediately, with no intervening mutation.
+Characterization requires the wrapper's one-call contract and removal of only that duplicate caller-side scan.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to the same Reshape and records its `SHAPE`/`GATHER` prefix.
 After all direct